FAQ

 How are we different from other UPF clothing brands?

 Most sun protection, sun resistant, UPF clothing brands develop clothes in unflattering styles and colors and are made cheaply.
-We make sun protective clothing that is on trend, but classic, appealing colors with high quality fabrics and composition.
-Since we wear sun protective clothing most days when the sun is out, we want styles to look and feel great in.
+Why?
+We speculate that they think you don't care about the quality of their clothing because it's "sun protective."
+Since we wear sun protective clothing most days, we want styles to look and feel great in that match your wardrobe.

 What does UPF mean in clothing?